 A 401(k) or an IRA is an account that holds assets that you own, but an institution has on deposit for you.
 There are extensive regulations and definitions around companies and organizations that are allowed to hold the accounts and manage the relationship with you.

 A life insurance policy, in contrast, is a contract between you and the company.
 At its base, the policy is an arrangement between you and the life insurance company.
 The terms are set at the beginning and generally are highly favorable to the insurance company, and you can’t change them as your life evolves.
+While the terms on variable universal life policies are more flexible than whole life, the economics are designed to be extremely profitable for the insurance company.

 Huge commissions lead to aggressive sales